ichbinhandsome/LLM_Reader/README.md

 # 🦙 LLM Reader

-A web-based chat interface for local Ollama models with PDF upload and image analysis capabilities.
+A web-based chat interface for local Ollama models with PDF upload, image analysis, and website content retrieval capabilities.

 ## ✨ Features

 - 💬 **Real-time Chat** - Stream responses from local Ollama models
 - 📄 **PDF Analysis** - Upload PDFs and ask questions about their content
-- �️ **Image Analysis** - Upload images and analyze them with vision-capable models
+- 🖼️ **Image Analysis** - Upload images and analyze them with vision-capable models
+- 🌐 **Website Retrieval** - Extract and analyze content from any website using Jina Reader API
 - 🔄 **Clean Interface** - Simple conversation management and reset
-- 🚀 **Fast** - Uses `gemma3:4b` model for quick responses with both text and image support
+- 🚀 **Fast** - Uses `gemma3:4b` model for quick responses with text, image, and web content support

 ## 🚀 Quick Start